danelahman/Normalization-By-Evaluation/README.md

    ValueEffectTheoryVersion

-      - The normalization by evaluation and extensions of value and effect theories to FGCBV_eff.
+      - The normalization by evaluation algorithm and the extension of value and effect theories to FGCBV_eff.

    EqualityVersion

-      - The version of normalization by evaluation for FGCBV_eff where the value and effect theories do not contain any equations.
+      - The version of normalization by evaluation where the value and effect theories do not contain any equations.